TypiCal25/Knowledge/Academics/Capstone/Security Notion.md

 $$Pr[PrivK_{A, \Pi}^{\text{mult}} = 1]\le \dfrac{1}{2} + negI(n)$$
 where all the encryptions for all the messages are done with the same key k.
 ## What Does this Imply?
-It implies, that even after having the cipher-texts of all the messages, the adversary is still not able to get to know which ciph
+It implies, that even after having the cipher-texts of all the messages, the adversary is still not able to get to know which list of messages has been encrypted.
+In doing so, he should also not be able to differentiate between any single pair of messages that have been encrypted and cannot use the information together as well.
+This is a very very strong definition of security.

+The previous version of the experiment with just one pair of messages is basically a simplified version of this stronger definition of security.